braini75/redmine_inherit_issue/README.md

 __Description__:
 This Plugin allows to specify a custom_field (see Configuration) and search the first occurrence found, while walking through the genealogical tree of that issue.
 That value, if found, will be appended as an additional field to the Custom Fields section for each Issue.
-If nothing found it is set to "n.a." (not available).

 __Installation__:
 * go to `{REDMINE_ROOT}/plugin` directory.